Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 ## Entry Criteria

 Both readers and judges will be evaluating entries based upon the following criteria:

-* **Actionable.** The entry should contain enough description to attempt play of the game.
-Goals, stakes, rules, and roles should be clearly defined.
+* **Actionable.** The entry should contain enough description to play the game.
 * **New and Overlooked Stories.** The entry should encourage its players to tell a new kind of story, a story that has often been overlooked, or a familiar story from a new perspective.
 * **Engaging.** The game should inspire the reader with ideas and questions.
 It should make the reader want to play this game as soon as possible.